chipmanj/SeqSGPV/README.md

 of scientifically meaningful hypotheses using the second generation p-value (SGPV).

-It supports the paper [Sequential monitoring using the Second Generation P-Value with Type I error controlled by monitoring frequency](https://arxiv.org/pdf/2204.10678.pdf) which advances how to:
+It supports the paper “Sequential monitoring using the Second Generation P-Value with Type I error controlled by monitoring frequency” which advances how to:

-1. Specify scientifically meaningful hypotheses using a constrained Region of Equilvance (Freedman et al., 1984).
+1. Specify scientifically meaningful hypotheses using a constrained Region of Equivalence (Freedman et al., 1984).
 The constrained set of hypotheses are called Pre-Specified Regions Indicating Scientific Merit (PRISM).
 2. Sequentially monitor the SGPV (SeqSGPV) for scientifically meaningful hypotheses.